 Even on cloudy days solar systems can still capture heat, although it won’t be as efficient as during full sunlight.
 If this isn’t enough to keep your water warm then a booster (either electric or gas) is used and will kick in when the temperature below a certain level.
 These boosters will then automatically switch off again when the temperature rises.
 Gas boosters are typically more enviromentally friendly than a electric booster.

-While solar systems generally cost more initially to purchase and install when compared to electric or gas water heaters, that extra cost will be recovered over the life of the system through reduced energy bills.
+While solar systems generally cost more initially to purchase and install when compared to electric water heaters or gas water heaters, that extra cost will be recovered over the life of the system through reduced energy bills.
 Savings are best seen:

 - In larger households